Form Fields & Builder Growth+This feature requires the Growth+ plan or higher

 |---|---|---|

-| Heading | A heading for organising form sections | Separating form sections (e.g., "Personal Details", "Health Information") |
+| Heading | A large heading with an optional sub-heading, for organising form sections | Separating form sections (e.g., "Personal Details", "Health Information") |

 | Full Name | A combined first name and last name field | Collecting the customer's full name |